Dollar declines, gold up after soft U.S. data

 Wall Street's major indexes ended little changed after gaining early in the session on the data, which showed U.S. retail sales were flat in April as households cut back on purchases of automobiles and other big-ticket items, indicating the economy was struggling to rebound.

-The dollar index, which measures the greenback against a basket of six major currencies, hit a more than three-month low of 93.461.
+The dollar index, which measures the greenback against a basket of six major currencies, hit a more than three-month low of 93.461 .DXY.

 "The market is basically convinced that the Fed is not going to do anything until the consumer shows some strength," said Boris Schlossberg, managing director of FX strategy at BK Asset Management in New York.